 Since organic reach isn’t easy to come by, let’s look at some tactics to maximize it.

 Tactic 1 – Upload Video Natively to Facebook

 It’s easiest to upload a video to YouTube or Vimeo and use that link to syndicate content across platforms.
 But the first step for more reach on Facebook is to upload directly.
 One study pegged organic Facebook uploads at getting 4x more interactions than non-native video on Facebook.
 Facebook, then, is most likely influencing their algorithm to favor native video uploads.
 Also, some features that don’t work unless you go native as well—like video autoplay, which drives engagement.

 Tactic 2 – Use Video On Your Facebook Page

 Just having video on your page increases your page’s popularity.
-You can promote products, show demos, advertise webinars, announce new offerings, or preview upcoming events.
+You can promote services, show demos, advertise webinars, announce new offerings, or preview upcoming events.
 It’s also a great place for your flagship video.
 On our page, we put flagship video in the hero section, then we promote new offerings by using promo videos until the offering time window is done.

 Tactic 3 – Use Facebook Live

 Another underrated strategy (and still relatively new, which allows for market share growth by leveraging early) is Facebook Live.
 Essentially, Facebook Live is a mobile broadcasting tool that allows you to stream live events directly to your audience.
 Facebook Live videos even have a 3x higher engagement rate than other forms of video on Facebook.